 "This moving and versatile production….is based on two superlative performances by Lila Kedrova and Patrick Wymark. ( as Ranyevskaya and Lopakhin) Mme.Kedrova's portrayal here is a sustained masterpiece of bewildered but proud nobility…Mr.Wymark, too long absent from roles of such complexity , gives a virtuoso account of Lopakhin….the production as a whole is a remarkable attempt to relate the play to Chekhov's work as a whole…accordingly Mr Cottrell exploits the sheer comic richness of the play and some of its best moments are when inspired idiocy modulates swiftly to poignant pathos.
 John Peter.
 The Times.
 1967"

 1st May - 14 June 1969 Hamlet.
 Lunt-Fontanne Theatre, New York.
 Advertised in New York magazine as starring "Nicol Williamson, Constance Cummings, Patrick Wymark, Marianne Faithfull (that's right, the pop singer's playing Ophelia)".
-Despite the advance publicity, while Marianne Faithfull (who had played Ophelia at the Roundhouse) would appear in Richardson’s film version, Francesca Annis played Ophelia for the New York production (Anjelica Huston was her understudy).
-Michael Pennington, who had appeared with Wymark in “The Judge” played Laertes in this production.
+Despite the advance publicity, although Marianne Faithfull (who had played Ophelia at the Roundhouse) would appear in Richardson’s film version, Francesca Annis played Ophelia for the New York production (Anjelica Huston was her understudy).
+Michael Pennington, who had appeared with Wymark in “The Judge” played Laertes while Constance Cummings (who had starred opposite Wymark in the TV production of Public and Confidential) was replaced by Judy Parfitt in the New york production.
 Clive Barnes writing in the New York Times, said there was "a paunchy dignity about Patrick Wymark's Claudius, and it was not his fault that the director was reluctant to make him a villain."
 Tony Richardson's production was a hit at London's Roundhouse Theatre and toured New York City, Philadelphia, Boston, and Washington before being filmed (without Wymark).

 5 Feb 1970 A Doll's House.
 Second Play to be presented by the Gardner Centre for the Arts, Brighton.
 Fenella Fielding as Nora, Patrick Wymark as Torvald, Denis Quilley as Krogstad.
 Directed by Peter Coe.